1. Service providers

 - Redundant cooling systems

-Trusted Shops GmbH has appointed an internal IT security officer whose main tasks include the development, implementation, and monitoring of an information security management system.
+Trusted Shops AG has appointed an internal IT security officer whose main tasks include the development, implementation, and monitoring of an information security management system.